Eras

 who was responsible for the conquest, but it is certain that

-BC), who lost it to the Persian conqueror Cyrus the Great.
+BC, who lost it to the Persian conqueror Cyrus the Great.

-According to the fifth-century Greek researcher Herodotus
+According to the fifth-century Greek researcher Herodotos

-Aeolia, Milya, and Caria.
+Aiolia, Mysia, and Caria.
 Although Pamphylia belonged to Persia

 at this time, Greek cultural influence was still felt due